elizabethdanladi/marketing_and_sales_data/README.md

 # Clone the repository to your local system

-# Navigate into the project folder
-cd multiple_regression_analysis

 # Install dependencies using pip
 pip install pandas numpy matplotlib seaborn statsmodels scipy scikit-learn